sergey-shandar/public/notes/economy/justice.md

     line [1, 1.7, 2.1, 2.4, 2.6]
 ```

-## The Fourth Principle: Accumulated tax
+## The Fourth Principle: Accumulated Tax

 If Bob received the same total amount as Charlie for the same period, they should pay the same taxes in total.
 For example, if Bob received $50K for the first year, and then $50K for the second year, and Charlie received $90K for the first year and the $10K for the second year, they should pay the same taxes for two years.